This guide has information to prepare you for working in construction in New Zealand.

-- regulating employment relations in the workplace
+- regulating employment relations and standards

-- regulating building and construction
+- regulating building and construction.

 About working in construction in New Zealand

-- materials, building methods and building standards
+- Materials, building methods and standards are different.

-- weather conditions that change quickly.
+- The weather can change quickly.

 Restricted building work and Licensed Building Practitioners

-Chartered Professional Engineers (CPEng.)
+Chartered Professional Engineers (CPEng)

 In New Zealand, the titles ‘Chartered Professional Engineer’ and ‘Registered Engineer’ can only be used by engineers on the Chartered Professional Engineer (CPEng) register.
 The register is administered by Engineering New Zealand.